CloverDX MCP Server

 -

 For testing or development environments, you can enable anonymous access to bypass authentication.
+This is much simpler to configure but does not provide any security and anyone will be able to access your CloverDX Server via MCP.

 |

-Anonymous access should only be used in secure, non-production environments.
-This allows any client to access your CloverDX Server without authentication. |
+Anonymous access must only be used in secure, non-production environments.
+When anonymous access is enabled, anyone can connect to your CloverDX Server via MCP without any authentication. |

 Configuration: